 The Science behind a Panel

-Solar panels work using silicon much like computers.
-When silicon is stripped down it is ideal for the transmission of electrons, which is the backbone behind how solar panels work.
-When they are not charged, silicon atoms only carry four electrons, but they can carry eight when charged.
-When combined with elements found in the sun the solar plates combine through conductive wires to allow the passing of currents between the two panels.
+Solar panels work using the photovoltaic effect, and do so using silicon much like computers.
+When silicon is stripped down, it is ideal for the transmission of electrons – the backbone behind how solar panels work.
+When they’re not charged, silicon atoms only carry four electrons, but they can carry eight when charged.
+When combined with elements found in sunlight, the solar plates combine through conductive wires to allow the passing of currents between panels.

-Without photons (found in sunlight) these panels would not charge.
-The whole process is very hard to explain.
-How it works is that the atom carries nine electrons when it connects with the sun, but it only has space for eight.
-The particle ‘drops’ the negative electron, which circulates until it is picked up by a positive electrode, which generates charge in the panel.
+Without photons (found in sunlight) these panels wouldn’t charge.
+The silicon atom carries nine electrons when it connects with sunlight, but it only has space for eight.
+The particle ‘drops’ the negative electron, which circulates until it’s picked up by a positive electrode, which generates charge in the panel.
 The atom can remain undamaged for a long time, which is why this form of energy is so durable.

 Obviously, as time progresses, the technology behind solar panels will continue to get better and better.
 One of the most recent developments goes some way to solve the issue that one cell does not generate a lot of electricity, which often means that in order to be affective for a small house, a whole roof full of panels is required.
 These newer panels include concentrators (mirrors) that reflect the light into a series of smaller cells.